 Several conditions can cause nausea, including stress, anxiety, infections, and motion sickness.
-Occasional temporary nausea is also common but typically not cause for concern.
+Nausea often resolves independently, and home remedies can often reduce symptom severity.

 Nausea is a sensation that makes a person feel they need to vomit.
 Sometimes, individuals with nausea do vomit, but not always.